 All dual credit faculty are required to meet with the secondary school teacher prior to the beginning of the course to review the course learning outcomes/expectations and discuss Health & Safety.
 College faculty will be paid for 2 hours at the standard meeting rate for these sessions.
-Forward completed Timesheet and Expense Statement to Jon Taylor
+Forward completed Timesheets to Jon Taylor ext.
+1178.
+Mileage expense forms are to be submitted through “My Self Service” on Evolve Administrative Service.

-A copy of your Health-Safety-Overview must be returned to your Chair and Kate McGartland, Director, Student & Academic Experience by the end of Week 2 for all dual credit classes.
+A copy of your Health-Safety-Overview must be returned to your Chair and Jon Taylor, Dual Credit Operations Coordinator by the end of Week 2 for all dual credit classes.

 Recently, the Ministry of Labour has stressed the importance of mandatory Health & Safety training for all employees in Ontario.
 The site specific training required MUST be delivered by either faculty or secondary school teachers through a discussion of the particular hazards and protocols for the classroom or lab in which the course will be delivered.
 Faculty will deliver this training to secondary school teachers when dual credit classes will take place on campus and secondary school teachers will deliver the training when dual credit classes take place at the secondary school.